 A Rural Sanitation Replacement Programme has also been initiated in 2013 to replace the old Archloo-, Block- and Zink-type VIP's.
+This programme's implementation will be included in the next 5-year review of the WSDP.

 • SPECIAL PROJECTS